Man fatally shot at Montgomery County bowling alley was full of 'hopes and dreams,' wife says

 "He was a good person.
 Frank had a lot of hopes and dreams.
 He was never a violent person.
 He was never in the streets.
 He wanted better," said Syreta Stanford.

-Police say the shooter got away, and that the incident may have started with an argument that lead to someone pulling out a gun.
+Police say the shooter got away, and that the incident may have started with an argument that led to someone pulling out a gun.

 Witnesses say the bowling alley was packed with families and some small children were rushed into a mechanical closet for hiding.